Malaysia Vasudevan

-Vasudevan (15 June 1944 – 20 February 2011), known as Malaysia Vasudevan, was a Malaysian-Indian playback singer and actor in Tamil cinema.
+Vasudevan (15 June 1944 – 20 February 2011), popularly known as Malaysia Vasudevan, was a prolific Malaysian Indian playback singer and actor.
+Born in the town of Kuala Selangor in the Federated Malay States (present day Malaysia), he moved to Madras, Tamil Nadu (now Chennai) to work in the Tamil film industry, where he rose to prominence.
+His voice was recently revived using AI in the song "Manasilaayo" from the 2024 Tamil film Vettaiyan.

 Early life

 Malaysia Vasudevan's parents were from Palakkad.
 Chattu Nair of Ottappalam and Ammalu of Polpulli, along with their families migrated to British Malaya in search of a livelihood.
 After a few years, Chattu Nair married Ammalu in an arranged marriage.
 Vasudevan was born on 15 June 1944 as their eighth and youngest child.
 Even though he was a Malayali, as was the case with the majority of contemporary South Indian migrants to Malaya then, his surroundings in Malaysia was dominated by the Tamil language and culture.
-As such, Tamil became his language of choice, at school and at home.
+As such, Tamil became his language of choice at school.

 Chattu Nair was musically inclined and all his children grew up with a natural ability to sing and appreciate music.
 Malaysia Vasudevan had once said that all his family members, except his mother Ammalu, were singers.
 Chattu Nair used to entertain the estate labourers by singing.
 He first started learning music from his father and later on, his brother taught him.
 Vasudevan started singing on stage when he was eight.
 Vasudevan was also interested in acting.

 When Vasudevan grew up, he attached himself to Tamil drama troupes in Malaysia as an actor and singer.
 The producers of one of his plays Ratha Paei, wanted to make it into a film.
 Vasudevan came with the group to Chennai and acted in the film Raththa Paei.
 He even sang a song for the film under the baton of G. K. Venkatesh, for whom Ilaiyaraaja was working as the assistant.